 LGI1/CASPR2-antibody encephalitis

 Our immune system works to clear our bodies of foreign invaders such as infections.
 It does this, in part, by producing antibodies which attach to and help destroy the invaders.
 Instead of attaching to the invaders, occasionally the antibodies can mistake parts of the body as foreign and attach to these regions.
-If the brain is the mistaken region, the antibody attack produces an autoimmune encephalitis.
-When the antibodies target LGI1 (leucine-rich glioma inactivated 1) or CASPR2 (contactin-associated protein 2), they cause an encephalitis often termed ‘limbic encephalitis (LE)’.
+If the brain is the mistaken region, the antibody attack leads to autoimmune encephalitis.
+When the antibodies target LGI1 (leucine-rich glioma inactivated 1) or CASPR2 (contactin-associated protein 2), they cause an encephalitis often termed ‘limbic encephalitis’ (LE).

-Men are roughly affected twice as often as women.
+Men are roughly affected twice as often as women by LGI1-antibodies, whereas in CASPR2-antibodies up to 90% of patients are male.

 Initially, typically, family members notice seizures and/or that their relative becomes forgetful, confused, drowsy and withdrawn.

-Patients can also develop mood disorders (like depression), bizarre thoughts and behaviours and sleep disturbances.
+Patients can also develop mood disorders (like depression), atypical thoughts and behaviours and sleep disturbances.

 LGI1/CASPR2-antibody encephalitis can be mistaken for many other diseases, including viral encephalitis or other autoimmune conditions.
 Most patients are investigated with:

-• blood tests (patients often have a low salt level in their blood)
+- blood tests (patients with LGI1 antibodies often have a low salt level in their blood)

 Patients with both conditions may have tumours which are related to their condition.
 This is especially common in patients with CASPR2 antibodies.